 We have an international reputation for excellence in research and make meaningful contributions regionally and internationally.
 NUI Galway Science and Engineering education outreach is extensive.

-Research units facilitate outreach activities: the Ryan Institute (RI) for Environmental, Marine and Energy Research, the Regenerative Medicine Institute (REMEDI), the National Centre for Biomedical Engineering Science (NCBES), the Digital Enterprise Research Institute (DERI), the Centre for Astronomy (CfA) and the Applied Optics Research Group (AO).
+Research units facilitate outreach activities: the Ryan Institute (RI) for Environmental, Marine and Energy Research, the Regenerative Medicine Institute (REMEDI), the National Centre for Biomedical Engineering Science (NCBES), the Centre for Data Analytics (Insight), the Centre for Astronomy (CfA) and the Applied Optics Research Group (AO).

-At the Engineers Week of Wonder, NUI Galway staff and students from Information Technology, along with other disciplines of the College of Engineering and Informatics host a day long event, attracting over 120 Galway primary school pupils.
+At the Engineer's Week, NUI Galway staff and students from Information Technology, along with other disciplines of the College of Engineering and Informatics host a day long event, attracting over 120 Galway primary school pupils.
 The event offers primary school students the opportunity to interact with and see demonstrations of practical applications in all branches of engineering, including Information Technology.